drizzydom/AMRS-Preventative-Maintenance/SECURITY_EVENT_LOGGING_ROADMAP.md

 ## Objective
 Implement robust security event logging, notification, and admin visibility for all critical security-related actions in the application.

+## Important Requirement
+- All security events that occur while a client device is offline must be logged locally and synchronized to the server when the device comes online, ensuring no events are lost.

 ## Features to Implement

 ### 1. Security Event Logging